"Merci pour les sourires, pour l'humanité qui brille dans tes yeux."

 The badly hit village of Trooz, on the bend of the Vesdre river, became home to several groups of Flemish volunteers.
 They brought food, furniture, refrigerators and stoves.
 They did heavy construction work in shifts so that the bricks could dry.
 And they gave mental support when people were sick of living in circumstances that did not improve.

-By December 2021 people still live in very unhealthy conditions.
-The houses are damp and cold.
-Mushrooms grow out of their walls.
-There is no hot water and no kitchen to prepare a proper meal.
-People are frustrated and angry because they don't receive help from the government and they don't hear from their insurance company.
-Many are depressed and tired of living in conditions that do not improve.
+By December 2021 people still lived in very unhealthy conditions.
+The houses were damp and cold.
+Mushrooms grew out of their walls.
+There was no hot water and no kitchen to prepare a proper meal.
+People were frustrated and angry because they didn't receive help from the government and they didn't hear from their insurance company.
+Many became depressed and tired of living in conditions that were not improving.

-That's why the volunteers keep coming every weekend to help them.
-With the holidays just around the corner, they have done everything they can to make the dark days a bit lighter.
+That's why the volunteers kept coming every weekend to help them.
+With Christmas coming, they did everything they could to make the dark days a bit lighter.
 With Christmas stuff, a Saint Nicholas and a Santa Claus for the traumatized children.